hyperstown/SC-Weather-Station/README.md

 Currently it is necessary to set either ID of both dust sensor (SDS011) **and** environment sensor (BME280) or URLs to dust and environment API.

-To get ID of a sensor can be obtained from https://maps.sensor.community \
+The ID of a sensor can be obtained from https://maps.sensor.community \
 Select sensor you want to monitor and copy it's ID **WITHOUT HASH**

 <img src="assets/sensor1.png" alt="sensor1" width="400"/>